 For example: If your loan amount is $200,000 and you are being charged 1 point.
 The fee will be $2,000.

 - Origination points – A fee charged by the lender for originating the loan.

-- Discount points – A discount point is a way to reduce the interest rate on your loan by pre-paying interest up-front.
+- Discount Points – A discount point is a way to reduce the interest rate on your loan by pre-paying interest up-front.

 6. When should we lock-in the interest rate?

 With interest rates jumping all over the place on a daily basis choosing the right time to lock-in that rate is key.
-An experienced loan officer will be knowledgable about rates and will have a good idea when the best time to lock in a rate is.
+An experienced loan officer will be knowledgeable about rates and will have a good idea when the best time to lock in a rate is.

 8. Is there any way to get the monthly payment lower?

 There is nothing wrong with asking your loan officer for a lower payment.
 There is usually some wiggle room in the numbers they can adjust to get you a lower payment.
 You just have to ask.
 Another way to negotiate your rate down is by shopping lenders.
-If another lender quotes you a lower rate you can go back to your lender and ask them to match it.
+If another lender quotes you a lower rate, you can go back to your lender and ask them to match it.